Last Updated on 3rd March 2025

 However, the reasons behind teacher-targeted bullying cannot be wrapped up by simply saying, ‘it’s just for attention’.
 In most cases, the reasoning is likely to be more complex.
 Some contributing factors include:

 However, being armed with this (false) sense of anonymity can make young people feel that they’re free to post anything, without consequence.
-There’s also the sense of safety in numbers – if everyone else is targeting a teacher on TikTok, it seems less likely that they would be singled out to face consequences.
+There’s also the sense of safety in numbers – if everyone else is targeting a teacher online, it seems less likely that they would be singled out to face consequences.

 Join our Safeguarding Hub Newsletter Network